astroumd/astronet/docs/ac-lingo2022.md

 Tips:

-  - stick to an editor (emacs, vim, sublime, ...)
+  - stick to a colorizing editor (emacs, vim, sublime, VScode, ...)
   - if something becomes repetitive, "script it" and "benchmark it"
     - bash/tcsh (WYSIWYG)
     - Makefile (WYSIWYG)